Arbitration / Mediation / Litigation

 Mediation Principles and Regulation in Comparative Perspective

-• Jurisdiction: Australia, Austria, Bulgaria, China, France, Germany, Greece, Hungary, International, Ireland, Italy, Japan, Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Spain, Switzerland, U.K., U.S. ?
-Disclaimer:
+Australia, Austria, Bulgaria, China, France, Germany, Greece, Hungary, International, Ireland, Italy, Japan, Netherlands, New Zealand, Norway, Poland, Portugal, Russia, Spain, Switzerland, U.K., U.S. ?
+Countri(es) for reference only

 Details